 Does the Labs2Zero Pilot Energy Score apply to all types of labs?

-The Pilot Energy Score is available for all types of labs, but the score is not reliable for all lab building types.
-For buildings where the pilot score calculation is known to be unreliable or incomplete (examples include vivarium facilities and crime labs), a message is provided on the Building Details page for the relevant building.
+The Pilot Energy Score is available for all types of lab buildings, but the score is not reliable for all lab building types.
+For buildings where the pilot score calculation is known to be unreliable or incomplete (examples include vivarium-dominated facilities and crime labs), a warning message is provided on the Building Details page for the relevant building.
 Additional data on these building types will help I2SL to further tune the scoring system, so please consider entering data for these types of lab facilities via the LBT.

 What LBT fields are used to calculate the Labs2Zero Pilot Energy Score?

-The Pilot Energy Score calculation uses occupied hours per week, facility type (R&D, teaching, etc), lab area, lab use type (biology, physics, etc; this is calculated from component lab areas), energy use data, and location (which is used to obtain weather data for the data year specified).
+The Pilot Energy Score calculation uses occupied hours per week, facility type (R&D, teaching, etc.), net lab area, lab use type (biology, physics, etc.; this is calculated from component lab areas), energy use data, and location (which is used to obtain weather data for the data year specified).
 Please make sure that these fields are entered accurately so you can obtain a representative Pilot Energy Score.

 How does the Labs2Zero Pilot Energy Score account for weather and climate?